withtally/dao.new/packages/contracts-frontend/README.md

 After successfully running it locally, you may want to deploy it.
 These are instructions on how to deploy to Vercel.
 This is assuming you followed the steps to run locally and successfully ran in development mode.

+1. Have a fork of this repository with the config changes listed above in step 3

-1. Create an account on [Vercel](https://vercel.com/) and import the repo
+2. Create an account on [Vercel](https://vercel.com/) and import the forked repo

-2. Under "Framework Preset" choose "Next.js"
+3. Under "Framework Preset" choose "Next.js"

-3. Edit the root directory to be `packages/contracts-frontend`
+4. Edit the root directory to be `packages/contracts-frontend`

-4. Change the build command to: `./build.sh`
+5. Change the build command to: `./build.sh`

-5. Set environment variables: `NEXT_PUBLIC_ALCHEMY_API_KEY` with your alchemy api key
+6. Set environment variables: `NEXT_PUBLIC_ALCHEMY_API_KEY` with your alchemy api key

-6. Deploy 🚀
+7. Deploy 🚀